mcmtroffaes/gta5-simple-video-export/README.md

 Once you have an asi loader,
-just put the ``SimpleVideoExport.asi`` and ``SimpleVideoExport.ini`` files into the root of your game folder (or whichever folder that you have configered for your asi loader), and you are good to go.
+just put the ``SimpleVideoExport.asi`` and ``SimpleVideoExport.ini`` files into the root of your game folder (or whichever folder that you have configured for your asi loader), and you are good to go.

 Optionally, you may put